 Q. Should a person diagnosed with pancreatic cancer seek a second opinion?

 A. At the time of diagnosis, it makes sense to seek a consultation from a major cancer center or a group of physicians who are experts in managing pancreatic cancer.
-Another time to seek a consultation or second opinion is if the cancer is not responding to treatment and/or if a change in treatment is warranted.
-Discussions can include possible changes in treatment approaches, and if participation in a clinical trial should be considered.
+Another time to seek a consultation or second opinion is if the cancer is not responding to treatment and/or if a change in treatment is being considered.
+Discussions can include possible changes in treatment approaches and if participation in a clinical trial should be considered.

 Q. How can I tell if I need to increase the dose of pancreatic enzymes I’m taking?